Urban grass cutting

 How we maintain urban verges

-Our grass cutting policies focused on safety and visibility for road users.
-Due to decreased budgets, we cannot cut grass verges for aesthetic reasons.
-Grass cutting decisions are always made from the point of view of road safety.
+Our grass cutting policies prioritise safety and visibility for road users.
+Therefore, we cannot cut grass verges for aesthetic reasons - we only make the decision to cut a grass verge based on road safety.

-Urban verges will be cut twice per annum unless:
+Urban verges will be cut twice per year unless:

 - The Parish or Town Council have paid for 4 additional cuts

-- The Parish or Town Council is self-delivering the Urban grass cutting service.
-If they are self-delivering, we will not carry out any cuts.
+- The Parish or Town Council is undertaking their urban grass cutting service in-house; therefore, we will not carry out any cuts.

 - The verge is registered as a wildlife verge